Federation of Catholic Regional Colleges: History

 For some years the land between Sydenham and Melton remained undeveloped.
 However, development of Caroline Springs prompted the Catholic Education Office to encourage a fifth CRC.

 In 2006, with land purchased, a placement for the founding principal of CRC Caroline Springs was advertised.
-Kate Dishon was appointed in July of the year and for the next 6 months she worked with members of the federation, builders and architects to build a school.
+Kate Dishon (then Deputy Principal of CRC Sydenham) was appointed in July of the year and for the next 6 months she worked with members of the federation, builders and architects to build a school.
 In January 2007, CRC Caroline Springs opened with 80 year seven students.
 Buildings on site included an admin block, Art and Food Technology rooms, a Science room, Hall and six classrooms.

-The College, under the governance of the School Council, now offers education to over 2500 students from the parishes of Bacchus Marsh, Melton, Melton South, St Albans (including Emmaus) St Albans West, St Albans South, Airport West, Keilor Downs, Kealba, East Keilor, Caroline Springs and Deer Park.
+The College, under the governance of the School Council, now offers education to over 2500 students from the parishes of Bacchus Marsh, Melton, Melton South, St Albans (including Emmaus) St Albans West, St Albans South, Airport West, Keilor Downs, Kealba, Keilor East, Caroline Springs and Deer Park.

 A single School Council acts as an advisory agent to the College and a single Finance Committee oversees the financial operations of the College to ensure that the financial burden of each campus is not onerous.
 A single Board of Studies provides a forum for the discussion of curriculum issues across years 7–12 and ensures that opportunities for Key Learning Area Co-ordinators to meet regularly is provided.
 It also oversees the regular gathering of all staff for professional development and to foster a spirit of collegiality and a sense of connectedness.

 On the 2nd of February the construction of the school pool was completed, in the name of Garry, a former student at our school who lives to serve another day.